Questions and answers

 The Electrical Appliance Serviceperson (EAS) and EASQ registration classes are merging into a single class.
 The limits of work for the EAS registration class will be extended to include disconnection and reconnection from 1 September 2026.

 If you currently hold the EASQ registration class, you can continue to work as usual.
-Once the new EAS work limits commence, we will help you to transfer to the EAS registration class.
+After the new EAS work limits commence, we will transfer you to the EAS registration class.

 You can no longer apply to become an EASQ or make a booking to sit the examination.